-The Fund aims to deliver a return in excess of the FTSE customised North America Index, the “reference index”, (or such other index as may from time to time replace it) before management fees, while carefully controlling deviation from the reference index.
+The Fund aims to provide a return, in excess of that achieved by the FTSE customised North America Index (the reference index), before the deduction of charges, over any 5 year period, while carefully controlling deviation from the reference index.

-In addition to seeking to reflect the index, the fund manager will make use of investment strategies aimed at enhancing returns.
-These seek to generate returns based on differences in the prices of securities issued by, or associated with, companies that form part of the reference index.
-They can include, but are not limited to, liquidity strategies (investing in ‘blocks of stock’ at discounted prices), and relative value strategies (taking advantage of differences between the prices of securities related to the same company.
-Further details explaining the investment strategies are available on the Funds’ pages on our website (www.janushenderson.com).
+In addition the investment manager will use active investment strategies aimed at enhancing the Fund’s returns whilst taking a low level of additional risk.
+These strategies seek to generate returns based on differences in the prices of securities issued by, or associated with, companies that form part of the reference index.
+They can include, but are not limited to, liquidity strategies (investing in ‘blocks of stock’ at discounted prices), and relative value strategies (taking advantage of differences between the prices of securities related to the same company).

 The value of an investment and the income from it can fall as well as rise as a result of market and currency fluctuations and you may not get back the amount originally invested.

 Potential investors must read the prospectus, and where relevant, the key investor information document before investing.

 This website is for promotional purposes and does not qualify as an investment recommendation.